 Foreign exchange gains (losses) on short-term investments are reflected as interest income (loss).
-Realized gains (losses) relating to forward exchange contracts are included in net gain (loss) on sale of derivatives.
-Other foreign exchange gains (losses) are recorded as net gain (loss) on sale of investments, as appropriate.
+Realized gains (losses) relating to forward exchange contracts are included in net realized gain (loss) on forward exchange contracts.
+Other foreign exchange gains (losses) are recorded as realized or unrealized gain (loss) on investments, as appropriate.